 The Discworld is populated by a rich set of characters, falling into various different groups.
 These include the City Watch (the police force of Ankh-Morpork), the wizards of Unseen University, the witches who live in the countryside, Death (the Grim Reaper) and his associates, Cohen the Barbarian and his associates, the History Monks...
 Sometimes a story may involve just one group of characters, but quite often they intermingle to some extent.

 The main selling point of the early books was comedy, but the later books become gradually more serious, particularly the City Watch books, which tend to involve crime and political events.
-Books involving the witches tend to be the most comic, although the witches also have serious powers and functions.

 For more background information, see Wikipedia.